srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

    ![Console Output](./Media/LAB_AK_15-cheesecave-direct-method-received.png)

 You are now successfully monitoring and controlling a remote device.
 You have implemented a direct method on the device that can be invoked from the cloud.
 In our scenario, the direct method is used to turn on a fan, which will bring the environment in the cave to our desired settings.
+You should notice that the temperature and humidity readings reduce over time, eventually removing the alerts.

 What if you might want to remotely specify the desired settings for the cheese cave environment?
 Perhaps you want to set a particular target temperature for the cheese cave at a certain point in the aging process.
 You could specify desired settings with a direct method (which is a valid approach), or you could use another feature of IoT Hub, called device twins.
 In the next Exercise, you will work on implementing device twin properties within your solution.